Optimize for Google Voice Search and Increase Local Search Rankings

 One area in which the demand for this capability becomes apparently evident is in the customer’s search for local businesses.
 With nearly one-third of all mobile searches being related to location, it is clear that customers have started to expect an immediate answer in the moments they want to know where to go, what to do, or what to buy.

-To facilitate this expectation and improve the user's search experience, Google recently added a new feature to their Google My Business platform called “Questions and Answers”.
+To facilitate this expectation and improve the user’s search experience, Google recently added a new feature to their Google My Business platform called “Questions and Answers” (Q&A).

 When people are out and about, they depend on their phones and local search to provide them with the information they need to make a quick and educated decision on which business to visit, but often times they don’t have access to all of the information they need.

-Google’s Questions and Answers are giving customers immediate access to local business information:
+Google’s Questions and Answers gives customers immediate access to local business information:

-The addition of the Questions and Answers tab gives businesses the ability to provide more detailed answers to some of the most common questions, similar to a FAQ page, but it also does so much more than that.
+The addition of the Questions and Answers tab gives businesses the ability to provide more detailed answers to some of the most common questions, similar to a FAQ page.
+As of now, both businesses and customers can only access the Q&A section from a mobile device, more specifically, only throgugh the Google Maps app.

 Question and Answers May Facilitate Voice Search – Over half of U.S. teens and 41% of U.S. adults now use voice search on a daily basis.
 This rapidly growing trend is, in large part, due to groundbreaking improvements in the accuracy of voice recognition technology.
 In just 2 years word recognition errors have declined from an average of 20% down to just 8%, with Google’s software at a mere 4.9%.